vernality/contribution/prosumer/README.md

 ## Founder's request

 <details><summary markdown="span">I want to know top and relevant Twitter users to follow in my profession.</summary>
 My colleague regularly posts super relevant and useful information in our work chat.
-Mostly they are reposts from Twitter.
+Mostly it is repost from Twitter.
 I see that he is up to date with the most relevant and useful information in our profession.
 He is also great as a professional.
 </details>
 <br/>